anubhab12-bot/personaAI/README.md

 Python: The primary programming language used to implement the chatbot's logic and integrate various components.
 Summary
 PersonaAI is a sophisticated AI chatbot that combines advanced NLP techniques, dynamic intent detection, and a personalized knowledge base to deliver intelligent and contextually relevant interactions.
 It continuously learns from user interactions to enhance its performance and provide a more personalized experience.
+5. Task and Plan generator:
+Do you want to travel some where? or planning for start a business but you have lack of source to gather knowledge about that.
+No tension you can ask your PersonaAI it will provide you a blueprint according to your Plan.

 MORE TO COME :